darachm/rhesis2/content/posts/ignorance_gradient.md

 process is essential.
 We cannot all be experts - we cannot always have a trained mind or machine to make decisions.
 What we learn about the world has to be transferred to be effective.

+---

+Would you rather be a young fool, or an old fool?
+Better to get it over with, expose your ignorance, drive the flow of science, and thus be ready to help keep this all going.